jicodes/solana-staking-rust/README.md

    anchor test
    ```

+## Future work

+To enhance this project, we plan to:

+1. Develop a frontend application to interact with the Solana Anchor program:
+   - Create a user-friendly interface for staking and unstaking tokens
+   - Display real-time staking information and rewards
+   - Implement wallet connection functionality

-## Usage
+## License

-To interact with the program, you can use the Anchor client in your JavaScript/TypeScript application.
-Here's a basic example of how to stake tokens:
+This project is licensed under the MIT License.